 - Affidavits signed without full knowledge: When debts are bought in large groups, the person signing affidavits often does not know the details of each debt.
 They may sign hundreds of affidavits without direct knowledge of the individual accounts.

 Debt collectors must follow strict procedures to avoid liability for wrongful collection actions.
 This is especially important when there is mistaken identity, meaning they are trying to collect from the wrong individual.
+Our firm can help you push back if LVNV is pursuing the wrong person or the wrong amount.

 What Not To Do

 Nothing.
 Many of the lawsuits filed by LVNV Funding go uncontested.
 The debt holder, unsure of what to do, often does nothing.
 If you are being sued by the company and you do not respond or show up in court, LVNV Funding will get the full judgment amount they asked for.
+Instead of freezing, reach out to our office so we can walk you through your options.

 A judgment can lead to:

-- Frozen or garnished bank accounts
+- Frozen or garnished bank accounts (writ of garnishment)

 What To Do If You Are Sued by LVNV Funding, LLC